Awesome! I might be biased as an NYC Elopement Photographer, but NYC is one of the best cities in the world to get married!

 That's it!
 Photographers, flowers, fancy outfits are all optional.

-*** Please note, currently couples are strictly limited to three guests***
+*** Please note, currently couples are strictly limited to four guests***

 You can!
 You can even rent them, however I will say that they tend to be fairly overpriced.
 I'm always happy to recommend local florists, or you can even stop at a local corner shop (known as a bodega) for flowers or grocery stores often sell small bouquets as well.